 Toxic positivity is not an exclusively A-to-B transaction.
 It’s something you can do to yourself, too.
 And most of us do.

-Just as you would with others in your life, it’s crucial to support yourself in a healthy way, too.
+Just as you would with others in your life, it’s crucial to support yourself in a healthy way.
 That means applying everything we’ve discussed here to your conversations with yourself.

 You’re allowed to feel hurt, mad, or just plain sour.

-Negative self-talk can be harmful to your mental and physical health, but so can positive self-talk if it comes across in a toxic way.
+Negative self-talk can harm your mental and physical health, but so can positive self-talk if it comes across as toxic.

 Optimism can help you feel more positive about your life, be grateful for the things you have, and surround yourself with things that help you to be happy.
 But that doesn’t mean it can simply blast away your bad feelings.
 A healthy, positive life includes both.